HowardM26/Flatiron-Frontend-phase1-project/README.md

 This project was created to help stay relevant and informed in the economy as the world progresses in case money of old begin to phase out.

+## Installation

+Fork from github.
+Copy local SSH code.
+Paste in terminal and open in visual code stuido.
+It's best to have live extension installed to avoid any issues with the PORT number.

 ```

 ## Contributing